TedLivist/members-onlie/README.md

 ### To get a local copy up and running simply follow the next step.

-- In your local PC, open your terminal in the folder you would like to clone the project .
+- In your local PC, open your terminal in the folder you would like to clone the project.
-- Clone the repo with the command: `git clone (copied link)`; like so: `git clone https://github.com/TedLivist/members-onlie.git`
+- Clone the repo with the command: `git clone (copied link)`; like so: `git clone https://github.com/TedLivist/members-only.git`
-- Then run 'bundle install' to install all the required dependencies
+- Then run `bundle install` to install all the required dependencies
-- Then run 'npm install'
+- Then run `npm install`
-- Run 'rails db:create db:migrate'
+- Run `rails db:create db:migrate`
-- Run 'rails server' to spin up a development server
+- Run `rails server` to spin up a development server
-- Once the server is up, open this link 'http://127.0.0.1:3000' on your browser
+- Once the server is up, open this link `http://127.0.0.1:3000` on your browser

 ## Authors

-👤 **Daniel maina**
+👤 **Daniel Maina**

 - GitHub: [@danmainah](https://github.com/danmainah)
 - Twitter: [@Danmainah](https://twitter.com/dan_mainah)